TIBCOSoftware/snappydata/docs/troubleshooting/collect_debug_artifacts.md

 The conditions are:

 1. This script is expected to be run by a user who has read and write permissions on the output directories of all the SnappyData nodes.

-2. The user should have a passwordless ssh setup between all the machines where the SnappyData nodes are running.
+2. The user should have atleast one way passwordless ssh setup between all the machines where the SnappyData nodes are running.

 Below is the usage of the script